 It really is one of the best places to visit in Nepal – if you’re looking for tranquil nature and wildlife.

-One of the best time to visit is during October-November and March-May. ☀
+One of the best times to visit is from October-November and March-May.

 Whether you’re a believer or not, Lumbini will wow you with its beauty and tranquillity – I literally was in awe whilst we were there.